Heart Disease Treatment With Angioplasty and Stents

 If your angioplasty was performed by inserting the catheter in the artery at your groin, you will have to lay flat (without bending your legs) while the groin sheath is in place.
 A sheet may be placed across your leg with the sheath to remind you to keep it straight.

 After the groin sheath is removed, you must lay flat for about six hours to prevent bleeding, but your nurse can raise your head (about two pillows high) after two hours.
-Your nurse will tell you when you can get out of bed with assistance six to eight hours after the groin sheath is removed (or sooner if a collagen "plug" was placed in your artery).
+Your nurse will tell you when you can get out of bed with assistance six hours after the groin sheath is removed (or sooner if a collagen "plug" was placed in your artery).

 Notify your doctor or nurse immediately if you develop a fever or experience chest pain, swelling, or pain in your groin or leg.
 If you experience bleeding from your groin site after you return home, call 9-1-1 and lie down immediately.
 Remove the dressing and push down on your pulse in the affected area.